patrick-kidger/equinox/docs/faq.md

 ```python
 optim.init(eqx.filter(model, eqx.is_array))
 ```
 which after a little thought should make sense: Optax can only optimise JAX arrays.
-It's not meaningful to ask Optax to optimsie whichever other arbitrary Python objects may be a part of your model. (e.g. the activation function of an `eqx.nn.MLP`).
+It's not meaningful to ask Optax to optimise whichever other arbitrary Python objects may be a part of your model. (e.g. the activation function of an `eqx.nn.MLP`).

 ## A module saved in two places has become two independent copies.